-Glen Walker anchors the KTLA 5 News at 1 and the KTLA 5 News at 3, and his “Money Smart” reports air several times a week on the KTLA 5 News at 10 and 11.
-He also appears on the KTLA 5 Morning News reporting the sports news and highlights on the Jack in the Box Sports Desk.
+Glen Walker co-anchors the KTLA 5 News at 11, KTLA 5 News at 1 and KTLA 5 News at 3, and his “Money Smart” reports air several times a week on the KTLA 5 News at 10 and 11.

 Glen joined KTLA in May 2010 from KCBS-TV and KCAL-TV, where he co-anchored the weekend news at both stations.
 Glen’s broadcasting career began while still attending Florida State University.
 After an internship at Tallahassee’s ABC affiliate, he worked as a production assistant at Florida Public Broadcasting for “Today in the Legislature,” where he operated a TV camera in the galleries of the Florida state Senate and House of Representatives.